 October 30, 2009: Two years after launching in the United States, the iPhone finally goes on sale in China, giving Apple a chance to reach the world’s largest market.

 iPhones had been unofficially available in China since early in the product’s life.
-By 2008, a year after the iPhone was announced, BusinessWeek reported that 800,000 to 1 million iPhones had gone AWOL after legitimate purchase.
+By 2008, a year after the original iPhone launch, BusinessWeek reported that 800,000 to 1 million iPhones had gone AWOL after legitimate purchase.
 Later rumors claimed that 400,000 of those iPhones, unlocked via hacks, operated on local networks in China.

 First iPhone goes on sale in China

-However, October 2009 marked the first time the phones were easily available on a local carrier (Unicom).
+However, October 2009 marked the first time the phones became easily available on a local Chinese carrier (Unicom).
 The device cost up to 6,999 yuan ($1,025) for the top-end 32GB iPhone 3GS.
 That price came in fractionally higher than a typical black-market iPhone at the time.

 The legal iPhones labored under another disadvantage as well: a lack of Wi-Fi functionality.
 Beijing, wanting to promote a rival Chinese system, banned the technology.
 The country relaxed its stance in May 2009, after Apple began manufacturing custom iPhones — without Wi-Fi — for the Chinese market.
 (Later Chinese iPhone models included the technology.)